 The COMET® Outreach Program promotes partnerships between forecast offices and universities by providing funding for collaborative research projects that will transfer science into practice and serve the public good.

-The ASMET project produces online and CD-based learning lessons that teach African forecasters how to enhance their forecasts by making better use of meteorological satellite images and products.
-Most lessons are available in French and English.
-Sample topics include tropical cyclones, drought, flooding, dust storms, and cloud clusters.
-The lessons are produced by the ASMET team, which consists of meteorology instructors from the South African Weather Service and the Regional Training Centers in Kenya and Niger.
+The ASMET project produces online lessons that teach African forecasters how to enhance their forecasts by making better use of meteorological satellite images and products.
+The lessons are available in French and English, and cover such topics as marine meteorology, aviation forecasting, and forecasting tropical cyclones, drought, flooding, and dust storms.
+The lessons are produced by the ASMET team, which consists of meteorology instructors from the South African Weather Service, the Regional Training Centers in Kenya (KMD) and Niger (EAMAC), and the Morocco National Meteorology Department (DNM).
 EUMETSAT and COMET provide project management and design/support services.

 Beginning with the first international conference in 1993, the purpose of CALMet has been to offer forums to share experiences, expectations, and new ideas for applying emerging technologies and strategies in meteorology education and training.
 CALMet conferences have served to build international working relationships that continue to have an large impact on meteorology education worldwide.